kairosnfts/sample-dynamic-nfts/README.md

 - NFT purchase → display → update

 You can do this out-of-the-box, without having to add any additional environment variables, because we've already setup a demo Kairos account and added the appropriate keys to this repo.
 However, when you're ready to start building your own project, be sure to [signup to Kairos](https://kairos.art/sign-up), create your own collection, and update the collection and API keys shown in `.env.local`.
+Also be sure to update the URLs for Kairos in `.env` with non-beta versions for your production environment (ie, `https://beta.kairos.art/public/graphql` → `https://kairos.art/public/graphql`)

 ### Purchasing an NFT